rameshvarun/proctor/README.md

   <img width="400px" src="proctor.gif" />
 </p>

 This is the source code for Proctor, a horror game I released on Itch.io in 2018.
 It doesn't contain the game's assets, only the code and some external libraries.
 The game assets can be extracted from the `.love` distributed on itch.io.
+Check out [the postmortem](https://blog.varunramesh.net/posts/proctor-postmortem/) on my blog.

 ## External Content Included
 - [Penlight](https://github.com/lunarmodules/Penlight) (MIT)